Camping Near Jones Lake State Park

 What are some nearby attractions and activities?

-What are the camping fees at Jones Lake State Park?
+What are the camping fees in Jones Lake State Park?